Make no mistake about it:

 Leading with ROI is especially important if you are paying for sponsored posts as part of your campaigns.

-It will help you to reduce wasted advertising spend by running tests, reviewing results and adjusting course, before investing large sums of money into a type of advert.
+It will help you to reduce wasted advertising spend by running tests, reviewing results and adjusting course, before investing large sums of money into a type of ad.